 Note: I made up this phrase “Please no more words!” because it’s a highly gentle way to tell a child to quiet down.

-I often cry after I yell at Ari – because I remember how much I hated being yelled at by my mom as a kid.
+Often I will cry right after I yell at Ari – because I remember how much I hated being yelled at by my mom as a kid.

 So the other night Ari reached his 12th rambling – and I reached my breaking point.